- Getting there and getting around

 Details: From the Mount Tibrogargan car park, this circuit leads through open woodland and heathland linking Mount Tibrogargan and Mount Tibberoowuccum.
 Interpretive signs along the track provide details of the area's special features.
 The Jack Ferris lookout, on Trachyte Ridge, allows for good views of the surrounding peaks.
 This ridge owes its name to a type of volcanic rock which forms many of the Glass House Mountains peaks.

-Summit rockclimbing and abseiling routes are suitable for experienced and well equipped climbers only.
+Rockclimbing and abseiling opportunities are available away from the currently closed Summit Routes.
+These opportunities are suitable for experienced and well equipped climbers only.

-Take care to avoid dislodging rocks as they might hit walkers or climbers below you—serious injuries have occurred here.
+Take care to avoid dislodging rocks as they might hit climbers below you—serious injuries have occurred here.

 Never attempt these climbs in wet weather as smooth surfaces can be slippery and dangerous.
 The likelihood of rockfalls and landslides are heightened by rainfall and intense fire activity.
 Flexible soled shoes with good grip should be worn.